bcgov/NotifyBC/docs/docs/api/notification.md

   <tr>
     <td>
       <p class="name">asyncBroadcastPushNotification</p>
       <div class="description">this field determines if the API call to create an immediate (i.e. not future-dated) broadcast push notification is asynchronous or not.
-If omitted, the API call is synchronous, i.e. the API call blocks until all subscribers have been processed.
+If omitted, the API call is synchronous, i.e. the API call blocks until notifications to all subscribers have been dispatched.
 If set, valid values and corresponding behaviors are
         <ul>
           <li>true - async without callback</li>
           <li>false - sync </li>
-          <li>a string contain callback url - async with callback of the supplied url upon completion</li>
+          <li>a string containing callback url - async with a POST call to the supplied callback url upon completion</li>
         </ul>
+        When posting to a service with large number of subscribers, it is highly <b>recommended</b> to set the API call to asynchronous, i.e. setting the value to <i>true</i> or supplying a callback.
       </div>
     </td>
     <td>
       <table>
         <tr><td>type</td><td>string or boolean</td></tr>
         <tr><td>required</td><td>false</td></tr>
+        <tr><td>default</td><td>false</td></tr>
       </table>
     </td>

   </tr>
   <tr>
     <td>